Skip to main content

 modelSpecifies the source model of the cross-model reference.
 The dimension will also appear under this model in the exploration UI.

-definitionDetermines how the dimension will be calculated using SQL-based syntax or AML syntax.
+definitionDetermines how the dimension will be calculated using SQL-based syntax or AQL syntax.

 Example of Dataset Dimension Definition